 Overview

-The Maldives is one of the most iconic scuba diving destinations in the world — not because of colorful reefs alone, but because of its large pelagic encounters, channel diving, and predictable manta ray and whale shark aggregations.
+Scuba diving Maldives is one of the world’s best — not because of colorful reefs alone, but because of its large pelagic encounters, channel diving, and predictable manta ray and whale shark aggregations.

 Spread across 26 atolls and more than 1,000 coral islands, the Maldives offers a completely different experience from destinations like Indonesia or the Red Sea.
 Diving here is defined by kandus (channels), thilas (submerged pinnacles), drift dives, and strong tidal currents that bring nutrient-rich water and attract big marine life.